-Patients have no cost for medically necessary palliative care services in their homes, hospices, or hospitals in Ontario.
+In Ontario, there is no cost for palliative care medical services for patients in their homes, hospices, or hospitals.

-Palliative care is completely publicly funded in Ontario.
-This means that as long as you qualify for OHIP and qualify to be admitted into a hospital, a hospice, or a long-term care home, you won’t need to pay for palliative care services provided in these settings.
-Home palliative care is also publicly funded by the LHINs – now known as Home and Community Care Support Services.
+Because it is publicly funded, if you qualify for OHIP and need to be in a hospital, hospice, or long-term care home, palliative care services are provided.
+Home care is also publicly funded by the Home and Community Care Support Services (formally LHINs).

 If you or your loved ones don’t qualify for OHIP or home care or would like to receive additional support services such as home support or nursing in addition to the current palliative care plan, you can consider Promyse Palliative Care.

 Promyse palliative care focuses on relieving the symptoms and stress of serious illness, enhancing a person’s current care by focusing on comfort and quality of life for them and their family.
 Our caregivers can assist you, your loved one, and your family with responsibilities such as household chores, meal planning and management, as well as respite services.
 We offer companionship and comfort while you take a much-needed break to families in Waterloo, Wellington.

 Our Nurse Case Management team at Promyse is always respectful of your loved one’s wishes and will honour their privacy and dignity.
 We feel that end-of-life care at home in a comfortable and familiar environment is important.
 Contact us to talk about how we can help your family with care.

 The following information is from the Ministry of Health Palliative and End of Care.

 “Ontario is working to provide patients with more palliative and end-of-life care choices.
 This includes investing in more hospice and palliative care across the province and expanding caregiver support that helps families and loved ones support palliative patients at home and in their communities.
 The ministry funds the Ontario Palliative Care Network to provide a coordinated, person-centred approach for hospice palliative care across the province.”